120 Random Facts That Will Make You the Most Interesting Person in the Room

 Though they look like they're floating out in front of your eye, they're actually inside of it.
 The squiggles and dots you see are the shadows that floaters cast on the retina, which is the layer on the back of your eye that senses light.
 The eye floaters are small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Sometimes they're harmless, a normal part of the aging process, but sometimes they're a sign of a retina tear.
 If you start seeing them show up randomly or excessively, make an appointment with your optometrist, stat.

 An adult's skin stretched out would cover 20 square feet and weigh 8 to 10 pounds total.
-In one square inch of skin. there are four yards of nerve fibers, 3 million cells, and 625 sweat glands.
-Humans shed about 600,000 particles of skin every hour—about a pound-and-a-half a year.
-By 70, an average person will have lost 105 pounds of skin.
-And for more awesome trivia about your body, check out these 20 Amazing Facts You Never Knew About Your Body.
+In one square inch of skin there are more than 1,000 nerve endings, 20 blood vessels, and 650 sweat glands.
+Humans shed about 500 million skin cells every day.

-Phil Knight, the founder of Nike, previously a teacher at Portland State University, paid graphic design student Caroline Davidson $35 ($221 in today's cash) in 1971 to create Nike’s unmistakable swoosh logo.
-At the time, the company was just starting as Knight's side business—named Blue Ribbon Sports—so he couldn't afford much for the logo.
+In 1971, Phil Knight, the co-founder of Nike, paid a mere $35—about $221 in today's economy—to graphic design student Carolyn Davidson create the brand's now beyond iconic swoosh logo.
+At the time, the company was just starting as Knight's side business so he couldn't afford much for the logo.
 However, as Nike grew, he paid it back to Davidson: not only did she work with Nike until 1975, she was also gifted 500 shares in the company.

 Russi Taylor snagged the role of Minnie's voice in 1986, while Wayne Allwine had been doing the voice of Mickey since 1977.
-They met each other in the hallway of Disney Studios, and at the time, both of them were actually married (to other people…unhappily).
-They became wonderful friends, and, in 1991, Wayne Allwine, the voice of Mickey Mouse, married Russi Taylor, the voice of Minnie.
-The couple stayed happily married until Wayne's passing.
+They met each other in the hallway of Disney Studios, and at the time, both of them were actually married—to other people, unhappily.
+They became wonderful friends, and, in 1991, they got married, and remained so happily until Wayne's passing.

-Editor Bennett Cerf, the founder of Random House Publishing, bet Theo Geisel (a man you may know as as Dr. Seuss) that he couldn't write an entertaining children's book with fewer than 50 words.
+In 1960, editor Bennett Cerf, the founder of Random House Publishing, bet Theo Geisel—the man you may know as as Dr. Seuss—that he couldn't write an entertaining children's book with fewer than 50 words.
 The result?
 Green Eggs and Ham—one of the most popular children's books in history.
-Dr. Seuss saw how wildly successful, and useful, this 50-word constraint was for children just learning to read, and went on to write many more books, finding that what most would consider to be a limit was actually a source of creativity.
+Dr. Seuss saw how wildly successful, and useful, this 50-word constraint was for children just learning to read, and went on to write many more books, finding the limitation of a strict word count to be an untapped source of creativity.

 The disease first gained attention in the 1970s in Lyme, Connecticut, where children and adults were experiencing puzzling conditions due to what seemed to be no cause: rashes, fatigue, flu-like symptoms, paralysis, and more.
 Doctors pretty much gave up trying to figure it out, and two mothers were the ones responsible for conducting research—they were still unable to determine what caused it, but they did give it its name.
 In 1981, a scientist named Willy Burgdorfer finally identified a connection between ticks and the disease.

-Yes, you read that right: the philosophy—”taking it easy,” “no obligations”—espoused by Jeff "The Dude" Lebowski in The Big Lebowski has its very own church.
-The Lebowski-inspired Church of the Latter-Day Dudes says it has ordained over 450,000 Dudeist priests worldwide, and even has an online University where they offer free honorary degrees. (“Dudeiversity” seems like a huge missed opportunity there.)
+Yes, you read that right: the laid-back pacifism espoused by Jeff "The Dude" Lebowski in The Big Lebowski has its very own church.
+The Lebowski-inspired Church of the Latter-Day Dudes says it has ordained over 450,000 Dudeist priests worldwide, and even has an online university where they offer free honorary degrees.
 Say what you want about how questionable this foundation is for a belief system, but hey, at least it's an ethos.